casics/spiral/README.md

 ▶︎ Basic operation
 ------------------

-Spiral includes a command line program for exploration and experimentation, but it is meant to be used as a package by other Python programs.
-To use it in a Python program, simply import a splitter and then call it.
+Spiral is extremely easy to use.
+To use a Spiral splitter in a Python program, simply import a splitter and then call it.

 ```python
 from spiral.simple_splitters import pure_camelcase_split